YES Medspa & Cosmetic Surgery Centre

 Will I lose sensation in my breasts after surgery?

 Most women experience some loss of sensation for a few months after surgery.
 In most cases the sensation returns to normal.
 About 2% to 5% of women will have permanent numbness of the nipple or the area adjacent to the incision.
 There is less risk of permanent nipple sensation change with a breast crease incision or an axillary (arm pit) incision, or when smaller implants are used, or when implants are placed behind the muscle.
+Not surprisingly, there is more risk of permanent numbness when larger implants are selected and with revisional breast implant surgery.
 In rare situations, women can experience increased sensitivity to the point of discomfort, but this usually improves over time.

 VECTRA® 3D Imaging